How to make pages easier to read

 word-spacing

-The first example is very hard to read because it is difficult to see the start and beginning of each word
+The first example is hard to read because it is difficult to tell where one word ends and one word begins.

 line-height

-It can be very easy to lose your place in a text if there are no line breaks or other indication of paragraphs
+It can be very easy to lose your place in a wall of text if there are no paragraphs, or space between paragraphs.
+Luckily I mostly only encountered this problem when I used to read fanfic.

-You may have noticed that this page liberally uses line breaks
+You may have noticed that this page liberally uses paragraphs.

 Margins

 You may have come across old HTML websites where the text spans the entire width of your screen (there are no margins), this is something you want to avoid.
-Negative space in general is helpful for dyslexic readers.
+A lack of horizontal margins results in very long lines of text on computer screens, and the longer the line, the more difficult it is to stay on the line.
+Even if you do have margins, be aware of how your text may look on a wide screen, as this presents a similar issue.

-I would also add extra space before headers, so they do not blend in with the rest of the text
+I would also add extra margin-top space above headers, so they do not blend in with the rest of the text.

 Emphasis

-Bold, italics, color coding, highlighting, and boxes are some ways to draw attention to key words/phrases/concepts
+Bold, italics, color coding, highlighting, and boxes are some ways to draw attention to key words or concepts.

 Headings and Lists

-Headings and lists break up content into smaller, more defined sections
+Headings and lists break up content into defined, easy to find sections.

 Headings are especially useful for keeping track of where you are in a text, and being able to find content much quicker than skimming.